ubiquitous technology

 For this, they only have a limited selection of motors and sensors available and must therefore become creative with both mechanics and programming.

-The results are exciting year after year: from delicate and very sensitive wire constructions to martially stomping boxes, the students always develop new approaches.
+The results are exciting year after year: from delicate and very sensitive wire constructions to martially stomping boxes, the students always develop new approaches to embodying behavior in technology.